exanova-y/small-python-projects/README.md

-# turtle geometry
-A collection of geometrical patterns drawn using python turtle module.
+Random walk: A collection of geometrical patterns drawn using python turtle module.